kbase/java_common/README.md

 Run `gradle build` to install dependencies, run tests, and compile.
 Run `gradle tasks` to see all available commands.

+### Building

+Run `gradle build` and deploy the file in `build/libs/java-common-X.Y.Z.jar` into the KBase Artifactory.

 ### Project anatomy

 * **Source code** live in `src/main/java/us/kbase/common`